foxacid/1601-addons/readme.md

 ## One Thousand Six Hundred and One Panel

 Just like the [TTSH](http://www.thehumancomparator.net/) panel, this 1601 front panel design is inspired by the ARP 2600 'Grey Meanie' layout and colour scheme.
-To match the TTSH, the text is set in white 9pt Helvetica.
-Panel colour should be RAL 7016 Anthrazitgrau.
+To match the TTSH, the text is set in 9pt Helvetica (white on RAL 7016 Anthrazitgrau).

 The layout fits Kiplings 1601 clone PCBS Rev 1-3.
 Additionally there is a provision for 6 extra jacks above the power switch to the right to accomodate the Clock Divider add-on.